FarisKadir/Readme_Generator/assets/readme.md

 Here are the installation instructions for my application:

-d
+You will need to install the Inquirier package by typing "npm install Inquirer" in your terminal.

 ---

 ## Usage

-d
+It should be used by anyone who needs to quickly create a readme.md file for their project.

 ---

 ## License

-This application is covered under the BSD 2-Clause  license.
+This application is covered under the Eclipse Public  1.0 license.

 ---

 ## Contribution_Guidelines

-d
+They simply have to reach out to me via email.

 ---